na-na-hi/renget/archive/chrprompt2.md

 >Adrian: I don't discriminate.
 I'll throw myself at any pokemon, regardless of type differences.

+>Makuhita: There are two types of fighters that give me trouble - speedy types and those who don't rely on physical force.
+I'm too slow to keep up with the former, and the latter can ignore a good chunk of my natural endurance.
+That's part of why we had to run against Lombre.
+He fits under both of those categories, and he's beaten Assy once.
+There's nothing either of us can do at the moment.

+>Asana: Getting hit in general, especially in the torso.
+I'm rather frail, and the way I distribute my Aura makes me weak to body shots.

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.